forquare/hashbang0.com/content/post/2018-03-21-vnc-through-ssh-via-pi.md

 author = "Ben Lavery-Griffiths"
 +++

-Often when I'm away from home I leave my iMac on incase I need to grab anything from it remotely, plus it's ready to go when I get home.
+Often when I'm away from home I leave my iMac on in case I need to grab anything from it remotely, plus it's ready to go when I get home.
 Usually I access it using SSH, via a Raspberry Pi:

     +-----------+              +---------------+
     | Internet  +--------------> Raspberry Pi  |